lucisaldanha/facerecognitionapp/README.md

 ### `Next steps`

-- Fix Logo styling (I changed my mind about the color).
+- Change Logo styling (I changed my mind about the color).

 - On Sign In, try to add a react-alert, dark mode to page, creating a new branch.